lkongam/lkongam.github.io/_pages/about.md

 }
 </style>

 I'm a third-year undergraduate student (expected graduate year: 2027) at **The Hong Kong University of Science and Technology (HKUST)**, majoring in Computer Science with a second major in Mathematics.
+I have visited the Encode Lab at Westlake University, luckily working with Prof. [Huan Wang](https://huanwang.tech/).

 My research interests include: